Pratt–Yorke opinion

-The Pratt-York opinion also known as the Camden-Yorke opinion was a 1757 official legal opinion issued jointly by Charles Pratt, 1st Earl Camden, the Attorney General for England and Wales, and Charles Yorke, the Solicitor General for England and Wales (and former counsel to the East India Company), regarding the legality of land purchases by the British East India Company from the rulers of the princely states in British India.
+The Pratt-York opinion, also known as the Camden-Yorke opinion, was a 1757 official legal opinion that was issued jointly by Charles Pratt, 1st Earl Camden, the Attorney General for England and Wales, and Charles Yorke, the Solicitor General for England and Wales and former counsel to the East India Company, regarding the legality of land purchases by the British East India Company from the rulers of the princely states in British India.

-In large part due to this opinion, India is one of the few common law jurisdiction which has rejected the doctrine of aboriginal title.
+In large part because of the opinion, India is one of the few common law jurisdiction that has rejected the doctrine of aboriginal title.

 Origin

 The opinion was issued in response to a petition from the British East India Company.
-The company had previously been involved in land disputes with regular army officers—both over land acquired by purchase and land acquired by conquest.
+The company had been involved in land disputes with regular army officers over both land acquired by purchase and land acquired by conquest.

 The opinion was reported on 24 December 1757.

 Text

-The opinion began with the least controversial portion: that territory gained by conquest was validly held by the company.
-If, in the course of the company's trade, the company acquired land by a defensive action, without the assistance of the regular army, it alone held title to those lands.
+The opinion began with the least controversial portion: territory gained by conquest was validly held by the company.
+If in the course of the company's trade, the company acquired land by a defensive action, without the assistance of the regular army, it alone held title to those lands.

 The opinion went on to distinguish lands acquired by conquest from those acquired by treaty or negotiation.
-In the former case, the Crown would acquire both sovereignty and title; in the latter case, the Crown would acquire sovereignty, but the company would acquire title.
-Pratt and Yorke explained that, in India, a land grant issued by the Crown was not a prerequisite for land titles to be valid.
+In the former case, the Crown would acquire both sovereignty and title.
+In the latter case, the Crown would acquire sovereignty, but the company would acquire title.
+Pratt and Yorke explained that in India, a land grant issued by the Crown was not a prerequisite for land titles to be valid.

 The opinion condoned direct purchases "from the Mogul or any of the Indian Princes, or governments."